 4. Execute your map

-Note that I emphasize building interpretive and technical awareness before executing – my aim is to enable musicians to be precise and creative from the outset of learning.
-Naïve practicers, in contrast, often run sloppily through new pieces; they ingrain copious errors and subsequently struggle to replace their chaotic habits.
+Note that I emphasize building interpretive and technical awareness before executing.
+My aim is to enable musicians to be precise and creative from the outset of learning by assimilating a composition’s artistic and technical content.

-Step 2: To map an interpretation, I apply the Principles of Artistic Interpretation detailed in Chapter 2, and I advocate expressively vocalizing rhythms.
+To map an interpretation, I apply the Principles of Artistic Interpretation detailed in Chapter 2.

-Step 4: With an intepretive/technical framework in place, I describe ways in which we can play or sing with ease and expressiveness.
-In particular, I discuss how to oversee tempo, ensure quality, and learn efficiently.
+With an interpretive/technical framework in place, I describe ways in which we can play or sing with ease while ensuring quality and efficiency.

-After delineating those four steps, Chapter 3 delves into tactics for managing repetition, evaluating our work, and solving problems.
+After delineating the abovementioned four steps, Chapter 3 delves into tactics for managing repetition, evaluating our work, and solving problems.

-Ultimately, my objective is to outfit musicians with the tools they need to be independent artists who can absorb music quickly, enjoy their practice, and perform fearlessly.
+Ultimately, my objective is to outfit musicians with the tools they need to be independent artists who can absorb music quickly and perform fearlessly.

 © 2009 Gerald Klickstein